Platform-OS/pos-module-common-styling/README.md

 ## Dark mode

 There are two base themes provided by default - a light and a dark one.
-If you don't want to use a dark variation, you can just use `.pos-theme-disableDark` on the root `html` tag of your layout.
+To enable dark mode on your app, please use `.pos-theme-darkEnabled` class on the root `html` tag of your layout.
+It will switch to dark theme automatically based on the system settings or - if you need to switch manually - please use `.pos-theme-dark` class on the root `html` tag of your layout.

 ## Scoping CSS